juliusloman/oneagent-paas-install/README.md

+# PLEASE NOTE THAT THE CODE AND CONTENTS OF THIS REPOSITORY ARE NOT YET READY FOR PRODUCTION USE.

 # Dynatrace OneAgent for PaaS Installer

 The Dynatrace OneAgent for PaaS installer enables Dynatrace monitoring in environments where installing OneAgent for full-stack monitoring on cluster nodes is not an option.